Alexander Fraser, 20th Lord Saltoun

+Biography

-He was the eldest son of Alexander Fraser, 19th Lord Saltoun and Mary Helena Grattan-Bellew, sister of Sir Henry Christopher Grattan-Bellew, 3rd Baronet.
+He was the eldest son of Alexander Fraser, 19th Lord Saltoun, and Mary Helena Grattan-Bellew, sister of Sir Henry Christopher Grattan-Bellew, 3rd Baronet.

 He was educated at Eton College and New College, Oxford.
-He was a captain and Hon.
-Major in the Gordon Highlanders in WWI, when he was taken prisoner of war.
+He was commissioned as a 2nd Lieutenant in the Forfar and Kincardine Royal Garrison Artillery (Militia) in 1905.
+After it was disbanded he transferred to a Special Reserve battalion of the Gordon Highlanders and served as a Captain and Honorary Major in that regiment during World War I, when he was taken prisoner of war.

 On 8 June 1920, he married Dorothy Geraldine Welby and they had two children: